Palks-Studio/documentation-framework/README.md

 ### Overview
 The **Palks Studio Documentation Framework** is a complete collection of templates, guides, and license files to help you structure, present, and protect your projects like a professional.
 Each document follows the studio’s philosophy: **simplicity, clarity, efficiency.**

+⚠️ **Important — Presentation-only repository**
+This GitHub repository contains only a partial, non-functional preview of the pack.
+No full code, scripts, complete templates or sensitive files are included.
+The commercial version contains the full project, scripts, templates and detailed documentation.

 ---